 It’s tough to pinpoint the particular software that’s creating the problem.
 As a result, restarting your computer in Safe Mode will eliminate this problem.
 Windows starts in Safe Mode with only the most essential system functions and programs operating in the background.

-- Boot the Computer into Safe Mode by clicking on the “Windows” icon located on the bottom left corner of the desktop.
-Hold down the “Shift” key on your keyboard and click “Power” and lastly click on “Restart”
+- Boot the Computer into Safe Mode by clicking on the “Windows” icon on the desktop’s bottom left corner.
+Hold down the “Shift” key on your keyboard and click “Power,” and lastly, click on “Restart.”